dmitriidatsenko/labeling_tutorial/README.md

 # Labeling tutorial.

-You have the opportunity to be a teacher for our artificial intelligence, that tries to approximate roof contours.
+You have the opportunity to be a teacher for our artificial intelligence model, that tries to approximate roof contours.

 ### Requirements